 Opened in the 1780s as a teaching facility for students at the Academy of Fine Arts, Florence's Accademia is now synonymous with Michelangelo's towering statue of David.
-You’ll feel almost everything about this 5-meter (17-foot) piece of sculpture is super-sized – apart from one little detail which most men will find reassuring!
+Everything about this 5-meter (17-foot) sculpture is super-sized (apart from one little detail which some men may find reassuring!)

-A supreme work of technical mastery and symbol of the struggles of the Florentine Republic against bigger and nastier rivals, David encapsulates the very spirit of the city itself.
-With this ticket you'll be able to walk past the lines that often stretch around the outside of the building, and walk right in.
+A supreme work of technical mastery and symbol of the struggles of the Florentine Republic against its bigger and nastier rivals, David encapsulates the spirit of the city itself.
+With this ticket, you'll be able to skip the lines that can stretch around the building and enter the Accademia faster.

-Other artworks to look out for: Michelangelo's famous unfinished Slaves, a set of captive figures enslaved in marble; Giambologna's original plaster cast for his terrifying Rape of the Sabina Women statue in Piazza della Signoria; and fine 15th century paintings by the likes of Botticelli, Ghirlandaio, and Uccello.
+Other artworks to look out for include Michelangelo's famously unfinished Slaves, a set of captive figures enslaved in marble; Giambologna's original plaster cast for his terrifying Rape of the Sabine Women statue in Piazza della Signoria; and 15th-century paintings by Botticelli, Ghirlandaio, Uccello, and more!

 Done admiring David?
 Don't miss the paintings upstairs.
 These include the Cassone Adimari (ca 1450), an elaborate wedding scene, as well as the massive Tree of Life by Pacino di Buonaguida, which depicts Christ crucified on the Tree of Life.
 It's no Michelangelo, but it's incredibly detail-rich.
 If you're a fan of gold leaf and awkwardly painted medieval babies, upstairs is the place for you.